EricTheToon/Fortlatro/README.md

 Vbucks - Uncommon - 1/3 Chance to gain $10 when blind starts

-Reality Augment - Rare - All chances are guarenteed
+Reality Augment - Rare - All chances are guaranteed

 Bluglo - Uncommon - Every used LTM consumable adds +4 to mult instantly gives 2 negative LTM consumables